dtahoa/simple-react-weather-forecast/README.md

 [**running tests**](https://facebook.github.io/create-react-app/docs/running-tests) for more information.

+`npm run coverage`

+Launches the test runner with a coverate report.

 `npm run build`

 Builds the app for production to the `build` folder.
 It correctly bundles React in production mode and optimizes the build for the best performance.